 Cover crop benefit conservation tillage systems by:

-- protecting the soil surface and sissipating raindrop energy
+protecting the soil surface and dissipating raindrop energy

 Accumulation of surface organic matter results in: